zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Ella says, “We’ve only been here for two days.
 Giv e it a chance,” meaning even if it’s bad right now, wait a little longer.
 “Give  it time,” we might also say.
 “Give it a chance.
 We’re here to enjoy a slower pace of lif e, remember?”
 The “pace (pace) of life” is like the speed that things are d one in a particular culture or in a particular situation.
 To have a slow pace of life means to be very relaxed; you don’t hurry around.
 Or, a certain culture – a cert ain area has a different pace of life.
 The pace of life in New York City – in Manha ttan – is very different than the pace of life on a farm in Minnesota, very different  speeds that things happen.

 Well, Ella and Mohsen are on this island to relax, but Mohsen says, “When you said we were going on an island vacation, I didn’t know we’d be so isolated.”
-“To be isolated” means to be far away from other people ; it may also mean you don’t have communication with other people because you ar e so far away from them.
+“To be isolated” means to be far away from other people ; it may also mean you don’t have communication with other people because you are so far away from them.
 Mohsen says, “There isn’t a living soul within five  miles!”
 The expression “a living soul” (soul) just means a human being.
 In many phi losophies and religions, the human being has a physical body but also has a spir itual soul, sort of your being that is not physical, what is not physical that is part of you that makes who you are.
 That’s the idea.
 So, a “living soul” would b e another human being, and Mohsen says there is not a living soul within five miles, meaning you could travel five miles from where you are now and you would not  see another person.

 Ella says, “This isn’t isolated; it’s secluded.”  “ Secluded” (secluded) is something that is being used by a very few number of people, without other people near them.
 It’s really the same phenomenon – the same s ituation as “isolated,” but it’s